James Pratt and John Smith

-James Pratt (1805–1835), also known as John Pratt, and John Smith (1795–1835) were two London men who, in November 1835, became the last two to be executed for sodomy in England.
-Pratt and Smith were arrested in August of that year after allegedly being spied through a keyhole having sex in the rented room of another man, William Bonill.
-Bonill, although not present, was transported to Australia as an accessory to the crime, where he died.
+James Pratt (1805–1835), also known as John Pratt, and John Smith (1795–1835) were two British men who, in November 1835, became the last people to be executed for sodomy in England.
+Pratt and Smith were arrested in August of that year after allegedly having "carnal knowledge" of each other in a room rented by another man, William Bonill.
+Bonill was not present when this took place, but was nevertheless convicted of being an accessory and was transported to Australia, where he died.

-Modern interpretation has cast doubt on the facts and legality of the conviction.
-In January 2017, Pratt and Smith were among those who were posthumously pardoned by the Alan Turing law which pardoned those who had been convicted of criminalised homosexuality offences which no longer exist in the UK.
+Some modern human rights activists have cast doubt on the facts and legality of the convictions.
+In January 2017, Pratt and Smith were among those who were posthumously pardoned by the Alan Turing law which pardoned those who had been convicted of same-sex carnal offences which no longer exist in the UK.

 Biographies

 James Pratt was born in 1805 and worked as a groom.
-He was married and lived with his wife and children at Deptford, London.
+He was married and lived with his wife and children at Deptford, Kent.

 John Smith was born in 1795 and was from Southwark Christchurch.
 He was described in court proceedings and contemporary newspaper reports as an unmarried labourer, although other sources state he was married and worked as a servant.

 Arrest

 William Bonill, aged 68, had lived for 13 months in a rented room at a house near the Blackfriars Road, Southwark, London.
 His landlord stated that Bonill had frequent male visitors, who generally came in pairs, and that his suspicions became aroused on the afternoon of 29 August 1835, when Pratt and Smith came to visit Bonill.

 The landlord climbed to an outside vantage point in the loft of a nearby stable building, where he could see through the window of Bonill's room, before coming down to look into the room through the keyhole.
-Both the landlord and his wife later claimed they both looked through the keyhole and saw sexual intimacy between Pratt and Smith, so the landlord broke open the door to confront them.
+Both the landlord and his wife later claimed they both looked through the keyhole and saw Pratt and Smith engaging in carnal relations with each other.
+The landlord then broke open the door to confront them.
 Bonill was absent but returned a few minutes later with a jug of ale.
-The landlord went to fetch a policeman and all three men were arrested.
+The landlord went to fetch a police constable and all three men were arrested.
+The arrest was carried out by Sergeant Robert Valentine of the Metropolitan Police.
+Valentine took Pratt, Smith and Bonhill to the Union Hall police office in Southwark, which served as a joint magistrate's court and police station.
+Local magistrate Hensleigh Wedgwood asked some initial questions and found there were sufficient witnesses and evidence to send the group to full trial.
+As the next sessions of the Old Bailey were not due for a month, they remanded into custody at the Horsemonger Lane Gaol to await trial.